What is FICA Tax?

-As an employer, you’re responsible for collecting, paying, and reporting certain federal and state employment taxes for your employees.
+As a small business owner, you’re responsible for collecting, paying, and reporting certain federal and state employment taxes for your employees.
 This means you need to clearly understand how to calculate the FICA taxes accurately for your business and your employees.

 What is FICA Withholding?

 The Federal Insurance Contributions Act (FICA) is a federal law that requires employers to withhold three different types of employment taxes from their employees’ paychecks.
 These taxes include 12.4 percent of compensation in Social Security taxes, 2.9 percent of salary in Medicare taxes, totaling 15.3 percent of each paycheck.
 Additionally, employers must withhold 0.9 percent of salary in a Medicare surtax for certain high-paid employees.

 The next question you may have is, who has to pay FICA?
 Both employees and employers share in paying FICA taxes.
 Employers must withhold the employees’ share of these taxes as well as pay the employer’s portion.
 These taxes are directed first to the Internal Revenue Service and then passed on to the Social Security Administration for retirement and disability payments.
 Further, the Medicare tax funds the federal government’s Medicare trust, for medical expenses for individuals aged 65 and older or for those who qualify for disability.

 Is FICA Tax Mandatory?

 FICA taxes are mandatory employment taxes that must be both withheld and paid on behalf of each employee.
 In other words, the employer matches the FICA tax share that the employees have withheld from their paychecks.
 Employers must pay FICA taxes semi-weekly or monthly.
 These taxes are reported on IRS Form 941.

 If an employer pays or reports FICA taxes late, the IRS will charge the employer late fees, depending on the date the taxes were filed.
 For example, the employer could face a 2 percent late fee if the payroll taxes are filed 1-5 days late.
 This late fee jumps up to 10 percent for filings more than 16 days late.

 If the employer fails to pay or report FICA taxes, the employer’s owner or officers can be held personally liable for the amount of the taxes.
 Making sure that your employment taxes are filed timely is essential.

 How Is FICA Tax Calculated?